You want smart political talk without the meltdowns?

 Thank you for taking my call.

-Uh so I I want to thank you for taking my call.
+So I want to thank you for taking my call.

 Well, thank you for calling.

-Uh, what's on your mind today?
+What's on your mind today?

 So I just want to talk a little bit about, you know, with the federal government and the role it plays.

-When you're in a state like mine, Illinois, which is really systemically corrupt, we've had interference by the federal government to actually, you know, bring forward prosecutions and obtain convictions of our corrupt elected officials because our state fails to really act.
+When you're in a state like mine, Illinois, which is really systemically corrupt, we've had interference by the federal government to actually you know, bring forward prosecutions and obtain convictions of our corrupt elected officials because our state fails to really act.

-And there's this like fiefdom that that grows.
+And there's this like fiefdom that grows.

 And when you get brought into the court system in Illinois like we have, it's kind of like Trump when he said, you know, once you're brought in, there's just no way out.